Cyances/M1A1AbramsAMP/README.md

 		<li>Only include ATLAS' Abrams mod .dll file in the mods folder or this one.
 Do not place both .dll files at the same time.</li>
 		<li>If you already have ATLAS' Abrams mod or have an older version of the Abrams AMP mod installed, either delete MelonPreferences.cfg in UserData folder or remove the lines pertaining to the [M1A1Config]/[M1A1AMPConfig] to make it easier to understand the custom config.
 Launch the game first then close it to update the contents of MelonPreferences.cfg</li>
 		<li>XM1111 is in the config file but it is not implemented yet.
 Listing that in your loadout will make the mod use vanilla loadout (M833/M456A2).
 I only included it so there is no need to manually cleanup the config file if I could make it work.</li>
+		<li>Mission loading might be longer if you are using the HU variant, potentially due to the extra armor configuration.</li>
 	</ul>
 </p>